 The certificate requirement is met in respect of treatment to be given to a patient1 if an appointed registered medical practitioner2 (not being the responsible clinician3 or the person in charge of the treatment) has certified in writing that it is appropriate for the treatment to be given4 or for the treatment to be given subject to such conditions as may be specified in the certificate and, if conditions are so specified, the conditions are satisfied5.

-Where there is authority to give treatment because the patient has capacity to consent to the treatment and does consent
+Where there is authority to give treatment because the patient has

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.